esb-lwb/lwb/README.md

 ### Representation of propositions in Clojure

-Atomic propostions, short atoms are represented by Clojure symbols, e.g., `p` or `q`.
+Atomic propositions, short atoms, are represented by Clojure symbols, e.g., `p` or `q`.

 The propositional constants for truth and falsity are represented